 Here’s the fun stuff.
 Yep, this includes taxes.
 Yay…

 The legal and tax obligations that come with learning how to start an online business are similar to the ones a brick-and-mortar business will deal with.
-This article from the Small Business Association explains the basics, and it’s definitely worth a read.
+LegalZoom is our favorite resource for all things business related.
+In addition this article from the Small Business Association explains the basics, and it’s definitely worth a read.

 You’ll want to research if registering as a corporation or LLC is better – LLCs are generally less strict, but there are important requirements you’ll need to follow.
 States have their own guidelines, so research the options based on the state where you will primarily operate your business.